-2.2.
-Signal Processing Configuration Tool
+2.2 Signal Processing Configuration Tool

-The procedure by which users employ the tools and libraries can be described as follows: First, the signal processing configuration tool is used to graphically specify the sequence of algorithms and their configuration using a block diagram.
+The magic ability of this signal process tool is to allow the user realize their rapid prototyping design without any programming.
+Let's first see a simple example, which is the similar procedure described in Table 1.
+Suppose a user want to calculate the energy for a signal.
+He wants the signal first go through a certain filter, next a certain type of window, finally the energy is calculated.
+By using our new tool, it is very easy to realize these.
+Users first need to open our tool called transform_buider and draw a block diagram as shown in Figure 2.
+Next he can right click each component to configure each block's property according to what his requirement as shown in Figure 3.
+Then he saves all these to a file, we can call it recipe.sof.
+Finally he uses the command line by calling our frontend tools isip_transform.exe, "isip_transform.exe -p recipe.sof input.raw -output output.sof".
+The final result will be saved in a file called output.sof.
+The procedure can be summarized as follows: First, the signal processing configuration tool is used to graphically specify the sequence of algorithms and their configuration using a block diagram.
 This is saved to a file containing a description of the block diagram.
 This description uses a graph data structure containing components, each of which has its own configuration.
 Second, a control tool accepts the speech data file and the recipe files produced in the first step as input.
 It then parses the recipe file using functions provided by the signal processing library to obtain the necessary information for each algorithm.
-Finally, it applies the corresponding algorithm functions to process the input speech data by calling the correct method in the algorithm library.
+Finally, the control tool applies the corresponding algorithm functions to process the input speech data by calling the correct method in the algorithm library.